DaudIbrahim/dsa-js/docs/doc.md

 ### Learning Problems `Approach`

-It is more important to be able to [recognize a problem](https://qr.ae/priZWZ "John Byrd"), than to remember an algorithm that solves it.
+It is more important to be able to [recognize a problem](https://qr.ae/priZWZ "John Byrd"), than to Memorize an algorithm that solves it.

 - Learn/Recogize Problems
 - Identify Patterns